 - .ca– for Canadians, this one domain extension might take the top spot.
 Many companies Canada-wide take great pride in keeping their domains Canadian as well.
 Certainly worth a consideration if you’re conducting business in Canada primarily as it will solidify your location in Canada as well.

 - .org– this domain extension is used mainly for charitable organizations and similar organizations.
 If you have a company, it’s best practice not to use a .org domain name.

 - .biz – this domain isn’t as popular as the top 3, but have been used for businesses and will continue to do so.

 A Domain Name That’s In Use

-Often times you’ll come across a domain so good – you have to have it!
+Often you’ll come across a domain so good – you have to have it!
 The only problem is that someone already owns it.
 What to do now?
-Not only do current domains hold more credence than new domains, they can also be worth a lot of money!
+Not only do current domains hold more credence than new domains, they can also be worth a lot of money.

 Most domains with three letters are taken and a lot of the catchy ones with great keywords may also be taken, so taking that extra measure to procure a great domain may be well within your grasp.

-As mentioned earlier though, it can get pretty pricey when it comes to previously purchased domain names.
-There are companies that have taken domain name selling as a business in fact!
+As mentioned earlier, it can get expensive when it comes to previously purchased domain names.
+There are companies that have taken domain name selling as a business in fact.
 They scour the internet for all the recent searches for domain names and gobble them up in an attempt to resell the domain at exorbitant prices.
 Be aware of this before going down this road.

 Checking availability for a domain name